Access: End of Darlington Road, and several access points off both Nevay Road and Main Road in Miramar.

 Access: Numerous access points, including Highbury Road, Holloway Road, Aro Street, Karepa Street, Ashton Fitchett Drive.

 Tracks: Polhill Reserve is a well-used mountain biking area in Wellington.
 One of the most used tracks in the city is Transient – climbing from Aro Valley up to a four-wheel-drive track called Sawmill and on to the Zealandia fence line.
 From here you can carry on up the Fenceline track and onto a track called Windmill, which leads into Te Kopahou Reserve.
 This leads to the Brooklyn wind turbine.
-Drop back down from the wind turbine via Car Parts, Fenceline, Rollercoaster, Highbury Fling, and Transient - then onto the exhilarating Serendipity(grade 4).
+Drop back down from the wind turbine via Car Parts, Fenceline, Rollercoaster, Highbury Fling and Ikigai – then onto the exhilarating Serendipity(grade 4) or skip Rollercoaster and Highbury Fling and join Ikigai from its start on the Fencline track.
 You can also ride up Clinical, off Holloway Road, to connect to the tracks that lead to the wind turbine.

 Look out for: Two-way tracks used by other riders, runners, walkers and buggies.
 Give way to walkers and runners.